appdev-lessons/linkinbio/content.md

 ## Deploy!

-Similar to "Hello, World", you have two options for deployment of your static app:

-1. **Fly.io**.
-We recommend this option, since it works for dynamic web apps as well and we will use it later in the course.
-However, it does require you to enter credit card information.
-You will not be charged, but you must have a credit card to enter into your profile.

-2. **GitHub Pages**.
-This option is completely free and does not require a credit card, but it will only work for static websites.

-Depending on which option you choose, find the appropriate next lesson on Canvas to deploy the “Link in bio” web site.
+Have you made a lot of progress?
+Want to see your site live at `https://<your-username>.github.io/links/`?

+Well, as we saw previously, all you need to do is [enable GitHub Pages deployment](https://learn.firstdraft.com/lessons/55#enable-github-pages-deployment) if you haven't already, then [commit and push](https://learn.firstdraft.com/lessons/50) to trigger the GitHub deployment action.
+After a few minutes your updates will be online for anyone in the world to view!

 ## This is the end of the required portion

 This is the end of the required portion of this assignment.

-* Run `rake grade` in the bash prompt and make sure all the specs pass to get full credit.
+* Run `rake grade` and make sure all the specs pass to get full credit.
-* In Canvas, submit the URL of your deployed app, either `.fly.dev` or `.github.io` (_not_ your Codespaces live app preview URL).
+* In Canvas, submit the URL of your deployed app (`<your-username>.github.io/links`, _not_ your Codespaces preview).
 If you are willing to share your creation, please also include "Add me to the showcase" in the submission text area.

 ## Make it your own